gitlabhq/gitlab-ci/doc/examples/test-and-deploy-ruby-application-to-heroku.md

-## Test and Deploy Ruby application to Heroku
+## Test and Deploy a ruby application
-This example will guide you how to run tests in your Ruby application and deploy it automatiacally to staging and production Heroku application.
+This example will guide you how to run tests in your Ruby application and deploy it automatiacally as Heroku application.

-You can check the [source](https://gitlab.com/ayufan/ruby-getting-started) and [CI status](https://ci.gitlab.com/projects/4050).
+You can checkout the example [source](https://gitlab.com/ayufan/ruby-getting-started) and check [CI status](https://ci.gitlab.com/projects/4050).

 ### Configure project
-This is how the configuration (the `.gitlab-ci.yml`) for that project looks like:
+This is what the `.gitlab-ci.yml` file looks like for this project:
 ```yaml
 test:
   script: